johnpc/json-quiz/README.md

 The entire quiz is driven by a hard-coded example json found in `src/fetchQuizJson.js` - which is the only file that needs to be edited to create a custom quiz.

 Each question has a `questions.answers.score` object that controls how many "points" toward a given answer is awarded for choosing that answer.
-When all the question have a selected answer, it calculates which answer has the most points and displays that as your result.
+When all the questions have a selected answer, it calculates which answer has the most points and displays that as your result.

 ## Changing the example

 Likely, you are interested in customizing the quiz to your liking.
-Luckily, the entire applications structure is configurable with a single json object.
+Luckily, the entire application's structure is configurable with a single json object.

 The only code you have to implement yourself is `src/fetchQuizJson.js` - you'll update the existing `FetchQuizJson.fetch` method to resolve a promise of your own quiz!
 By using promises instead of returning the json directly, it should be flexible whether you want to hard code a quiz (as in the example) or fetch a json document from the web.